Peter King: Inside the Richard Sherman-49ers Talks

 i.
 I need to understand why a guy who hits 38 home runs, Mike Moustakas, signs back with the Royals for $6.5 million on a one-year deal.
 Am I wrong?
 That seems like a ridiculously low contract for a very good third baseman.

 j.
-Coffeenerdness: Passing through the Minneapolis airport the other day—a marvel of modern airports, by the way—I got a Caribou Coffee coffee.
+Coffeenerdness: Passing through the Minneapolis airport the other day—a marvel of modern airports, by the way—I got a Caribou coffee.
 And the vessel, I believe, is the Paper Cup of the Year.
 I have not seen a better cup, with regional highlights, than this one.

 k.
-Beernerdness: Nothing like a sunny March afternoon, temperatures rising into the sixties, with the beer culture that thrives in Seattle, to discover a new craft-beer pub, Peddler Brewing Company, in a transitioning/industrial area about four miles from downtown.
+Beernerdness: Nothing like a sunny March afternoon, temperatures rising into the 60s, with the beer culture that thrives in Seattle, to discover a new craft-beer pub, Peddler Brewing, in a transitioning/industrial area about four miles from downtown.
 My recommendation: the Tangerine Hefeweizen, just the right touch of fruit in an excellent hef.

 m.
 I forgot how great that movie was.
 Truly the best movie I’ve ever seen about the newspaper business.